Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

-Since CEFnet is composed of two subnets (CE subnet and CF subnet), there are two distinct training strategies that can be adopted to obtain the kernels, weights and biases of the whole network.
-The first way is to train the two subnets separately.
+Given that CEFnet is composed of two subnets (CE subnet and CF subnet), the two subnets should be trained separately.
 In the first training phase, we train the CEnet with the interpolated noisy channel matrix as input data and the ideal channel matrix as target output.
 The parameters of the network kernels are denoted as $\Theta_{\rm CE}$.
-The loss function is set to be the mean-squared error (MSE) of the output and the target output, which can be expressed as:
+The loss function is set to be the Mean-Squared Error (MSE) between the network output and the target output, which can be expressed as